pastorp3/Js-Game/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Ninja Run The Game
-Is a game where the Ninja is trying to steal the treasure from the castle but he has to escape with it but also he will collect more parts of the traesure in his journey.
+Is a game where the Ninja is trying to steal the treasure from the castle but he has to escape with it but also he will collect more parts of the treasure in his journey.

 ![screenshot](./src/assets/logo.png)